pampa-labs/pampa-labs.github.io/docs/technical-writings/swarm-framework.md

 # OpenAI's Swarm: The Power of Right Abstractions to Build Multi-Agent Systems

-After the public release of OpenAI's Swarm, a library to build reliable multi-agent systems, I decided to dive in and explore its potential.
-In this post, I'll share my experience migrating a real-world application from LangGraph to Swarm, and discuss the opportunities this new library presents.
+After OpenAI announced the public release of Swarm, a library designed to build reliable multi-agent systems, I decided to dive in and explore its potential by migrating a real-world application from LangGraph to Swarm.

 ## From LangGraph to Swarm: A 1-Hour Migration

-To test and understand how Swarm works, I adapted the core of an internal app that we use at Pampa to manage our daily tasks, such as tracking expenses, ordering food, and booking meetings, among other features.
+At Pampa, we developed and use a productivity app to streamline our daily operations.
+This app, powered by AI agents and tools, efficiently manages tasks like expense tracking, meal ordering, and meeting scheduling.
+When OpenAI released Swarm, I saw the opportunity to migrate the core of our solution and discover how well the new library would fit.

-Our current solution is implemented using LangGraph, and I was pleasantly surprised to find that migrating to Swarm took less than one hour.
+I was pleasantly surprised to find that migrating our current solution, implemented using LangGraph, took less than one hour.

-Swarm's focus on ergonomics and simplicity made the transition relatively smooth.
 Here's a quick overview of the key changes I made:

 ### 1. Main Agent Definition